 President of the MSU Alumni Foundation, Chair Executive Vice President for Academic Affairs and Provost Vice President for Student Success Vice President for Administration and Finance Vice President for Research and Economic Development Chair of the University Facilities Planning Board Executive Director, University Communications Director, Campus Planning, Design and Construction

+President, Associated Students of Montana State University.

 500.00 Criteria for Commemorative Naming

 Commemorative naming shall honor persons or entities which have made significant contributions to the social, academic, scholarly, research, or student life of the campus and/or in recognition of substantial charitable gifts to the campus.
 The contribution of the person or entity for which property is named shall be commensurate with the honor and compatible with the mission of the campus.
 Buildings and other property of the Montana University System may not be named or dedicated in honor of a person currently employed by the Montana University System or the State of Montana.